Hallmark Care Homes

 The finished product is everything you’d expect from Hallmark: an award-winning home providing dementia care and nursing services alongside high quality facilities includingactivity rooms, a hair salon, fine dining and a cinema.

 The proposals link particularly well with the local palette of materials and elevation treatments, contributing to the enhanced local character created by recent developments.

 Local planners were happy too.
-In an English village where change tends to happen slowly and welcome additions are few and far between, Arlington Manor’s great achievement is that it fits right in.
+In an village where change tends to happen slowly and welcome additions are few and far between, Arlington Manor’s great achievement is that it fits right in.